Chapel Hill Cemetery Archival Collection

 Folder 19.
 National Register Documents (1992-1994)

-State government forms, correspondence, memoranda, and certificate re: Department of Cultural Resources Historic Preservation Fund Grant.
-Request for Proposals, proposals, correspondence and agreement (from Longleaf Historic Resources) for compiling application for National Register.
+State government forms, correspondence, memoranda, and certificate re Department of Cultural Resources Historic Preservation Fund Grant.
+Request for Proposals, proposals, correspondence, and agreement (from Longleaf Historic Resources) for compiling the application for National Register.
 Various documents pertaining to Swanson and Associate’s oversight of register project.
-Invoice for completed registration application, and town resolution to submit application.
+Invoice for completed registration application, and town resolution to submit the application.

 Folder 20.
 National Register Forms and Comprehensive Conditions Assessment (1994)